People often ask what hardware and software I use, so I’ll keep this page up-to-date as I make system and peripheral upgrades.

 - Genuine MS Windows® 8.1 64-Bit Edition

-This is my second Sager laptop and I recommend Sager to anyone looking for a robust, well-designed (great heat ventilation), and streamlined laptop at an affordable price.
+This is my second Sager laptop and I recommend Sager to anyone looking for a robust, well-designed (great heat ventilation) gaming laptop at very competitive prices.
+Sager laptops come free of bloatware, which is another plus.

 - CM Storm QuickFire Rapid – Tenkeyless Mechanical Gaming Keyboard with Cherry MX Red Switches